2007-2008 Mercedes-Benz GL320 CDI 4MATIC 4-Wheel Air Suspension Conversion/Delete Kit with Shocks and Suspension Warning Light Module (MK14FM)

 Convert Your AIR Suspension To Our Exclusive Coil Spring System End Your Expensive Suspension Problems Forever...

 Strutmasters 2007-2008 Mercedes-Benz GL320 CDI 4-Wheel Conversion Kit with the Suspension Warning Light Module is the perfect solution to your expensive active suspension problems.
 Designed to be very affordable, you can convert your ENTIRE factory suspension to use our exclusive premium steel coil springs and passive struts for less than the price of replacing just one OE component at the dealer.
+Our kits also include detailed, step-by-step instructions to ensure a smooth and easy installation.

 - Saves Money